BenMW03/BenMW03/README.md

-- 👋 Hi, I’m Ben
+- 👋 Hi, I’m Benjamin Weiglein
 - 📫 How to reach me: benmw03@gmail.com
 - 😄 Pronouns: Any pronouns are fine with me
-- ⚡ Fun fact: I collect LEGOs
+- ⚡ Fun fact: In addition to programming, I'm also an author, poet, and composer

 <!---
 BenMW03/BenMW03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.